MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-1.md

 ## Activities

-Each activity object describes an activity accepted by the skill.
-The skill will initiate an action or task based on the initial activity received.
+Each activity object describes an activity accepted by the skill or one the skill can send proactively.
+For incoming activities, the skill will initiate an action or task based on the initial activity received.
 The name associated with the activity object indicates the action or task the skill will perform.

 Some activity types have a value property that can be used to provide additional input to the skill.
 When the skill ends (completes the action) it can provide a return value in the associated end-of-conversation activity's value property.

 The activity types allowed in the v2.1.preview-1 skill manifest schema are: message, event, invoke, and _other_ activities.
+A skill can receive an invoke activity, but can't send one.

 This is a sample activity description.